eurano/RDR2-fix-pl-translation/README.md

 To install fix:

-1 .You can download compiled filed from relases.
+1 .You can download compiled filed from releases.

 or compile file using gxt2:
 https://github.com/lollolong/gxt2